Airbus slashes jet output to tackle coronavirus crisis

 It also cut production of larger wide-body jets with the A350 falling by about 40% to six aircraft a month, and the A330 family down by more than 40% to two aircraft a month, based on the most recently published Airbus production figures.
 Announcing a parallel slowdown in new investments, Chief Executive Guillaume Faury said the cuts reflected the "new realities" of airlines, whose industry association warned this week of the loss of 25 million jobs dependent on air transport.

-PRIVATE JETS Airbus said it had delivered 122 aircraft between January and March, down 25% from a year earlier.

-It also said it had produced a further 60 aircraft in the first quarter but was unable to deliver them because of the crisis, which has forced many airlines to defer deliveries and prevented others from sending teams to take delivery.
-Since France imposed the restrictions on March 17, just six aircraft have been delivered and industry sources said Airbus had resorted to chartering private jets to bring in airline pilots to fetch new planes as commercial flights dwindle.
+Airbus produced a further 60 jets that it was unable to deliver because of the crisis, which has forced many airlines to seek postponements and prevented others from sending teams.
+In some cases, sources say, Airbus has hired private jets to fly in customer pilots as commercial flights dwindled.

-The planemaker has also been forced to pause production at several of its plants to introduce new working methods based on spacing out workers to respect new social-distancing rules.
-Since then, it has struggled to restore previous production levels due to gaps in the supply chain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)